techieinyou/terraform-aws-static-website/README.md

 ### 3. Origin Access Identity (OAI)

-This module will create an Origin Access Identity to restrict access through CloudFront.
+If you select OAI, this module will create an Origin Access Identity to restrict access through CloudFront.
+Eventhough AWS recommends OAC, OAI will continue to work and you can continue to use OAI for new distributions.